AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

       Expected: No tutorial is deleted as there should only be one `t/` prefix.
 Error details shown in the status message.

+2. Deleting a tutorial while only some tutorials are being shown.

+    1. Prerequisites: List only some tutorials by using the `find t/1` command to display only tutorials with IDs containing `1`.

+    2. Test cases are the same as above, and should produce the same results since the `delete_tutorial` command acts on the entire tutorial list in TAbs.

 ### Marking and unmarking all students in a tutorial

 1. Marking/Unmarking all students in a tutorial while all tutorials are being shown